Percolation games, probabilistic cellular automata, and the hard-core model: Trapping games and the hard-core model

 Given a hard-core configuration in $\{0,1\}^D$, we can consider Glauber update steps that resample the vertices of one of the vertex classes $W_0$, $W_1,\dots,W_{m-1}$.
 To perform an update of the class $W_i$: for each $v\in W_i$ independently, let the new value at $v$ be 0 if any neighbour of $x$ has value 1, and otherwise let the new value at $v$ be 0 with probability $p=1/(1+\lambda)$ and 1 with probability $1-p=\lambda/(1+\lambda)$.
 If a distribution on $\{0,1\}^D$ is a Gibbs distribution for the hard-core model on $D$ with activity $\lambda=1/p-1$, then it is invariant under this update procedure for each $i=0,1,\dots, m-1$.
 (Again, this is a version of the Glauber dynamics for the hard-core model on $D$.)

-\begin{proof}[Proof of Theorem \ref{thm:hardcoredraw}] We start by defining an analogue of the hard-core PCA $A_p$ in the general setting.
-As before, we have the recursion (\ref{omegarecursion}) for the outcome of the game started from $x\in V$, in terms of the outcomes started from the elements of $\Out(x)$ together with the information about whether $x$ itself is open or closed.
-(Recall that we treat the game from $x$ as a win if $x$ is closed.)
+\begin{proof}[Proof of Theorem \ref{thm:hardcoredraw}] We start by defining an analogue of the hard-core PCA $A_{p,0}$ in the general setting.
+As before, we have the recursion (\ref{omegarecursion}) for the outcome of the game started from $x\in V$, in terms of the outcomes started from the elements of $\Out(x)$ together with the information whether $x$ itself is a trap or open.
+(Recall that we treat the game from $x$ as a win if $x$ is a trap.)

 As in previous sections we can specialize that recursion to configurations involving only the symbols $0=W$ and $1=L$.
 This gives the following recursion for a family of variables $(\gamma(x): x\in V)\in\{0,1\}^V$ (which we do not assume to be necessarily game outcomes):